-Scenario: Error code 0x204: We could not connect to the remote PC, make sure the PC is turned on and connected to the network, and that the remote access is enabled PC had an address of the previous subnet.
+Scenario: Error code 0x204: We could not connect to the remote PC, make sure the PC is turned on and connected to the right network, and that the remote access is enabled on the PC.
+In order to be able to perform RDP on this new PC, ensure a new TCP/IP Address is assigned to the PC.

 Note: The Remote Desktop Connection error 0x204 can be due to various reasons like driver issues, security permission, recently installed hardware, network-related issues, etc. But in this case, it is a network issue (i had the wrong TCP /IP Address entered on the PC).
 To resolve this issue, please follow the steps below.